diameter: 4.92inch (12.5cm) height: 3.15inch (8.0cm), standard matcha bowl size

 All paintings in NIJO Castle were comprehensively and completely designed to stage each hall and room depending on the different roles of each location.
-KIKU ZU was painted for the KUROSHOIN rooms.
+ROGAN ZU was painted for the SHIKIDAI rooms.

-This KIKUZU is the paintings at a room of the KUROSHOIN rooms.
-This KIKU ZU is popular because of the relaxing, elegant, and gentle atmosphere, in contrast to the dynamism and dignity of MATSU TAKAZU and GUNKO ZU.
+ROGAN ZU is featured at the entrance of the ROHJYU chief councilor at the SHIKIDAI rooms.
+This ROGAN ZU is popular because of the affable, kindly, and elegant atmosphere, in contrast to the dynamism and dignity of MATSU TAKA ZU and GUNKO ZU.

 This Matcha Bowl is coated with pigment containing real gold over the entire outside surface.
 Then this is painted exquisitely and precisely and it recalls features of the KANO school at this age faithfully.

 This Matcha Bowl will certainly please the viewer with the features of the KANO school, vivid and dynamic composition, exquisite and delicate brushwork and use of color, efficient white space, and so on.